Representative Matters

 Representing a defendant in a WARN Act action arising out of the sale of substantially all of Gymboree’s assets.

-Represented plan proponent in a Chapter 11 case involving 34 apartment buildings in upper Manhattan.
-We confirmed a pre-packaged plan of reorganization in less than 90 days.
+Represented plan proponent in a chapter 11 proceeding involving 34 apartment buildings in upper Manhattan.
+Confirmed a pre-packaged plan of reorganization whereby Herrick’s client acquired the properties in less than 90 days.
+(S.D.N.Y.
+2012).

 In re C.T.W.
 Realty Corp.
 (S.D.N.Y.)